 Thousands of logistics and supply chain management professionals have advanced their knowledge—and their companies’ profitability—with the education they obtained through the courses and graduate degree programs offered through the Supply Chain & Logistics Institute and Stewart School of Industrial and Systems Engineering.

-Turgay Ayer is the George Family Foundation Early Career Associate Professor in the Stewart School of Industrial & Systems Engineering at Georgia Tech.
-He is also the research director for medical decision-making in the Center for Health & Humanitarian Systems at Georgia Tech.
-In addition, Dr. Ayer has a courtesy appointment at Emory Medical School.
+Turgay Ayer is the George Family Foundation Early Career professor and an associate professor at Industrial and Systems Engineering, and is the research director for healthcare analytics and business intelligence in the Center for Health & Humanitarian Systems at Georgia Tech.
+In addition, Dr. Ayer holds a courtesy appointment at Emory Medical School.

 Ayer serves an associate editor for Operations Research and Management Science, and is a past president of the INFORMS Health Application Society.
 He received a B.S. in industrial engineering from Sabanci University in Istanbul, Turkey, and his M.S. and Ph.D. degrees in industrial and Systems Engineering from the University of Wisconsin - Madison.